 So then why would I need to become an expert investor?
 There is no need.

 The secret to overcoming your lack of expertise in any field, is to keep showing up.

-And lastly, you want to be playing the long game.
-Think long-term, and realize that you don’t know what you don’t know.
+Accept that you don’t know what you don’t know.